parallelchain-io/pchain-client-cli/README.md

 The password is not sent and saved in anywhere.
 You won't be able to recover the password if you lost it.
 Please keep your password safe.
 You will require to provide this password to submit transaction and manage keypairs later.

 ## Prepare Environment
-Before you can submit transaction or query information on Parallelchain, you need to setup your own choice of ParallelChain RPC API provider URL.
+Before you can submit transaction or query information on ParallelChain, you need to setup your own choice of ParallelChain RPC API provider URL.

 Command:
 ```sh